Composable security of delegated quantum computation: Reduction to local criteria

-Although the notion of blind verifiability defined in the previous section captures composable security in a simple way, it is still more elaborate than existing definitions found in the literature, that treat blindness and verifiability separately.
+Although the notion of local\-/blind\-/verifiability defined in the previous section captures the security of DQC in a single equation, it is still more elaborate than existing definitions found in the literature, that treat blindness and verifiability separately.

-In \secref{sec:sa.defs} we provide definitions for these separate notions of blindness and verifiability, and strengthen the latter by requiring the test of correctness to be independent from the input.
-In \secref{sec:sa.comp} we show that in the case where the server Bob does not hold an entanglement of the input (e.g., when the input is classical), these notions are sufficient to obtain stand-alone blind verifiability (and hence composable security) with a similar error parameter.
-In the case where Bob's system is entangled to Alice's input, we show that the same holds, albeit with an error increased by a factor $\left(\dim \hilbert_A\right)^2$.
+In \secref{sec:sa.defs} we provide separate definitions for these local notions, and strengthen local\-/verifiability by requiring that the server Bob be able to infer on his own whether the client Alice will reject his response \--- learning whether Alice did reject will then not provide him with any information that he could not obtain on his own.
+In \secref{sec:sa.comp} we show that in the case where Bob does not hold a state entangled with the input (e.g., when the input is entirely classical), these notions are sufficient to obtain local\-/blind\-/verifiability with a similar error parameter.
+In the case where Bob's system is entangled to Alice's input, we show that the same holds, albeit with an error increased by a factor $\left(\dim \hilbert_{A_Q}\right)^2$, where $A_Q$ is the subsystem of Alice's input which is quantum.

-This implies that the protocol of Fitzsimons and Kashefi~\cite{FK12}, which satisfies these individual stand\-/alone definitions, provides composable security (see \appendixref{app:FK} for a proof sketch).
+This can be used to show that the protocol of Fitzsimons and Kashefi~\cite{FK12} and Morimae~\cite{Mor14}, which have already been analyzed using (insufficient) local criteria, are secure.
+We provide a proof sketch of the missing steps for both these protocols in \appendixref{app:app}.